 As you soon as you think about studying abroad, let your academic advisor know.
 The earlier you make them aware that you’re interested in potentially exploring this opportunity, the earlier they can help you identify the best time for you to go abroad.
 Your academic advisor will be able to help you map out your courses during your time at E-town and help identify strong programs for your major, minor and/or career aspirations.

 This session is a great introduction to study abroad at E-town!
-This presentation covers the basics of studying abroad, including the steps to get started, how to select a program, finances, scholarships, how to apply and more!
-A recent study abroad student leads the presentation, so you’ll have the opportunity to ask them about their adventures abroad.
-For the spring 2018 semester, Study Abroad 101 is presented in Nicarry 212 every Monday at 7:30 p.m. and Friday at 11 a.m.
+This presentation covers the basics of studying abroad, including the steps to getting started, how to select a program, finances, scholarships, how to apply and more!
+A recent study abroad student leads the presentation, so you'll have the opportunity to ask them questions about their adventures abroad.
+For the fall 2018 semester, Study Abroad 101 is presented in Nicarry 212 every Monday at 7:00 p.m.

-All students are required to attend a Study Abroad 101 sessions before scheduling a meeting with the Study Abroad Advisor.
+All students are required to attend a Study Abroad 101 session before scheduling a meeting with the Study Abroad Advisor.

 4. Meet with E-town’s Study Abroad Advisor

 E-town’s Study Abroad Advisor, Megan Bell ‘14 is available to help you through the entire study abroad process, from researching programs to preparing for your departure.
-The Study Abroad Advisor can help you narrow down your program choices, review the application process, explain study abroad finances, shares scholarship opportunities, discuss how credits transfer back to E-town and more.
-Megan accepts appointments every weekday from 2-4 p.m.
+Megan can help you narrow down your program choices, review the application process, explain study abroad finances, shares scholarship opportunities, discuss how credits transfer back to E-town and more.
+She accepts appointments every weekday from 2-4 p.m.
 You can schedule an appointment with her here.
 If this timeframe does not work for your schedule, please email Megan to select an alternative time to meet.